-It’s a great way to help remove some of the fluoride that’s found in drinking water, which when consumed in higher dosages can lead to serious health effects such as thyroid problems, diabetes and even brain damage.
+It’s a great way to help remove some of the fluorides found in drinking water, which can lead to serious health effects such as thyroid problems, diabetes, and even brain damage when consumed in higher dosages.

 Most people don’t even stop and consider the safety of their tap water, but it could be slowly leading you to an early grave.

-Simply combining the clay with the water may help to counteract the concentration of fluoride, making it healthier to be putting into your body (4).
+Simply combining the clay with the water may help to counteract the fluoride concentration, making it healthier to put into your body (4).

 Improves Tooth And Gum Health

 Finally, last but not least, using bentonite clay may also help to boost your dental health.
-The mouth is the place where so many toxins enter from the foods we eat or water we consume, therefore it’s a breeding ground for these bacteria.
+The mouth is where so many toxins enter from the foods or water we eat.
+Therefore it’s a breeding ground for these bacteria.

-When bentonite clay is ingested, it’ll bind to these unhealthy substances, helping to wash them right out of the body before they cause further damage as they travel along their way to the digestive tract (or simply lead to tooth decay).
+When bentonite clay is ingested, it’ll bind to these unhealthy substances, helping to wash them right out of the body before they cause further damage as they travel to the digestive tract (or simply lead to tooth decay).

-Many people have found great success actually using bentonite clay as a toothpaste, by simply mixing it with water and then smearing it on to the teeth.
-Or, alternatively, mix with more water and then use it as a daily rinse instead.
+Many people have found great success using bentonite clay as toothpaste by mixing it with water and then smearing it onto the teeth.
+Alternatively, mix with more water and then use it as a daily rinse instead.

-So there you have some of the key benefits that bentonite clay can provide.
-It’s a beneficial product to add to your regiment and can help you go that extra mile, with taking your health up another notch.
+So there are some key benefits that bentonite clay can provide.
+It’s a beneficial product to add to your regimen and can help you go that extra mile, taking your health up another notch.

 How To Use Bentonite Clay

-To use it, you simply want to add ½ to 1 tsp. of the clay once per day to a glass of water, added into a smoothie, or even stirred into other foods like yogurt or oatmeal if you desire.
-Most people find taking it with water is most effective, but if you do, just be sure to drink it right away after its dissolved.
+To use it, you simply want to add ½ to 1 tsp. of the clay once per day to a glass of water, added to a smoothie, or even stirred into other foods like yogurt or oatmeal if desired.
+Most people find taking it with water is most effective, but if you do, just be sure to drink it right away after it’s dissolved.
 This will help ensure that it works maximally in the body.

 Do note that with bentonite clay, more is not better.
 If you take too much, it can become very dangerous because it will expand in the body.
-This could put serious strain on the digestive system and could prevent the absorption of nutrients in the body, so stick to just one teaspoon per day as your maximum limit.
+This could seriously strain the digestive system and prevent the absorption of nutrients in the body, so stick to just one teaspoon per day as your maximum limit.

-If you are someone who wants to use this clay topically in order to improve skin health, you can either add about a ¼ cup of the clay to your bathwater and then soak in it for 15 to 20 minutes or you can create a face mask by simply adding some clay with a small amount of water to create a paste and then smearing this over the face.
-Let the clay dry onto the skin for about 20 minutes and then rinse off.
+Suppose you are someone who wants to use this clay topically to improve skin health.
+In that case, you can either add about a ¼ cup of the clay to your bathwater and then soak in it for 15 to 20 minutes, or you can create a face mask by simply adding some clay with a small amount of water to create a paste and then smearing this over the face.
+Let the clay dry onto the skin for about 20 minutes, then rinse.

-If you are going to bath in the clay, be sure to do a clear water rinse once you are done to remove all the clay from your skin.
+If you are going to bathe in the clay, be sure to do a clear water rinse once you are done to remove all the clay from your skin.

-If you’ve never heard of this clay before or have never had a reason to use it, now you do.
-It really can help just about everyone, so it’s not something that you ever want to be overlooking.
+If you’ve never heard of this clay or have never had a reason to use it, now you do.
+It can help just about everyone, so it’s not something you ever want to overlook.